ulsa/javawordgraph/README.md

 Step 2: Gather Words, Remove Punctuation
 ----------------------------------------
-Remove the punctuation.
+Remove also the punctuation.
 Run main.

 Step 3: Gather Words, Ignore Case
 ---------------------------------
-Ignore the case.
+Ignore the case of the words by converting them to lowercase.
 Run main.

 Step 4: Count Words
 -------------------
-Count words into a map.
-Perhaps you'll get some use of that reduce implementation now?
+Count the words into a map from words to count.
+Perhaps you'll get some use of that reduce/fold implementation now?

 Step 5: Sort Counted Words
 --------------------------